rackerlabs/recap/README.md

   Default: `USEPLUGINS=no`

-Plugins are stored in the plugin directory, defined by **LIBDIR**/plugin-available
+Plugins are stored in the plugin directory, defined by **LIBDIR**/plugins-available

   Default: /usr/lib/local/recap/plugin-available

 ### Enabling plugins

-To enable plugins it is required to:
+To enable plugins, the following is required to:

-  - `USEPLUGINS="yes"` in `/etc/recap.conf`
+  - Setting `USEPLUGINS="yes"` in `/etc/recap.conf`
-  - Symlinking `plugin-enabled/plugin_name` to `plugin-available/plugin_name`
+  - Symlinking `plugins-enabled/plugin_name` to `plugins-available/plugin_name`

-### Name conventions:
+### Naming conventions:

-- Plugin scripts can be named in any way, it's desired that they describe the purpose of the plugin in one word, when multiple words are required use underscores "_", don't use extension, don't use dates in them(YYYYMMDD).
+- Plugin scripts can be named in any way.
+It's desired that they describe the purpose of the plugin in one word.
+When multiple words are required use underscores (`_`).
+Don't use extensions or dates (e.g. `YYYYMMDD`) in the plugin name.
 Some examples:

   - **Good** names for plugins
     - redis